pjmagee/dota2-helper/README.md

 - Timers view optimised to place over Dota 2 Game in full screen mode
 - Customisable timers with intervals and reminders
-- Audio notifications for each timer
+- Audio effect or text to speech (tts) notifications for each timer
 - Dark & light modes available
 - Manual reset for dynamic objectives (e.g. Tormentors, Roshan)
-- Advanced settings to modify audio files and intervals with `appsettings.json`
 - Fake timers are used when the game is not running for easy configuration
 - When the game is running, the timers will automatically start based on the game time
-- GSI integration with a simple install button to add the configuration file
+- Game State Integration (GSI) with the click of a button when you launch the application
+- Advanced settings to modify audio files and intervals with `appsettings.json`

-## Game State Integration
+## (GSI) Game State Integration

+The application uses the Game State Integration feature of Dota 2 to get the game time and other information.

+When you launch the application, you will need to enable the Game State Integration by clicking the `Install` button on the Dota 2 Helper Configuration window.

-Go to `..\steamapps\common\dota 2 beta\game\dota\cfg\gamestate_integration` and add the following file:
+Go to `..\steamapps\common\dota 2 beta\game\dota\cfg\gamestate_integration`:

-`gamestate_integration_timers.cfg`
+You should be able to see a file created called `gamestate_integration_dota2_helper.cfg` with the following content:

 ```plaintext
 "Dota 2 Integration Configuration"